Tornadoes of 1956

 This page documents the tornadoes and tornado outbreaks of 1956, primarily in the United States.
 Most tornadoes form in the U.S., although some events may take place internationally.
 Tornado statistics for older years like this often appear significantly lower than modern years due to fewer reports or confirmed tornadoes.

+The total count of tornadoes and ratings differs from various agencies accordingly.
+The article, therefore, documents information from the most contemporary official sources alongside assessments from tornado historian Thomas P. Grazulis.

 Events

 1956 featured an extremely active period of tornadoes between February and July, with numerous outbreaks that included strong and violent tornadoes.
 The deadliest month by far was April, which included several outbreaks, seven violent tornadoes, and 64 fatalities, and hundreds of injuries.
 The most active month was July, which had 92 tornadoes.
 A tornado outbreak in late-February also spawned a violent F4 tornado in the suburbs of St. Louis, Missouri, an area that has seen dozens of strong to violent tornadoes in its history.

 United States yearly total

 January

 There were 2 tornadoes confirmed in the United States in January.